watteja/flask-blog/README.md

 ## Phase 3 - My own blog

-The phase during which the actual depoloyment will take place.
+The phase after the actual depoloyment.
 Here I should add any missing essential features for the microblogging I want to do, and then possibly expand further for learning or fun, if I have time.